Gingivectomy And Gum Contouring Explained

 - Use any mouth rinse or hygiene products only as directed by your dentist

-- Choose softer foods early on and avoid very hot, spicy or hard foods if advised
+- Choose softer foods early and avoid very hot, spicy or hard foods if advised

 - Avoid smoking and nicotine during healing if recommended by your clinician

-- Keep follow up communication open if you develop ongoing pain, swelling or bleeding
+- Keep follow-up communication open if ongoing pain, swelling or bleeding develops

-- Ask about remote check ins with photos during the first few weeks
+- Ask about remote photo check-ins during the first few weeks

-Gingivectomy and Gum Contouring are common dental procedures, but risks still exist.
-Understanding them helps you plan safer travel and follow up.
+Gingivectomy and gum contouring are common dental procedures, but risks can still occur.
+Understanding them helps international patients plan travel, aftercare and follow-up more carefully.

 More Common Risks